 The Synod Synthesis document from October 2023 called for: “More reflection and formation in order that we can manage conflicts in a nonviolent way” and “Careful consideration of nonviolence and legitimate self-defence.”

-As a contribution to the consideration by the Synodal assembly and the appointed working group of these questions, which are critical to the future of the Church and the world, the Catholic Institute for Nonviolence will offer four seminars and additional opportunities for dialogue and discussion throughout October.
+As a contribution to the consideration by the Synodal assembly and the appointed working group of these questions, which are critical to the future of the Church and the world, the Catholic Institute for Nonviolence offered four seminars and additional opportunities for dialogue and discussion throughout October at the Istituto Maria Santissima Bambina, Paolo VI, 21 Rome

 October 4.
 Nonviolence: Faithful and Effective